TOUZOUZ-Adnane/Virtual-Painter/README.md

 The Virtual Painter application allows users to draw on a digital canvas using hand gestures detected via a webcam.
 It supports changing brush colors and using an eraser with simple hand movements.
 The application uses MediaPipe for hand tracking and OpenCV for rendering the virtual canvas and interacting with it.

+## Demo

+Watch a demonstration of the virtual painter application on YouTube: [Virtual Painter Demo](https://youtu.be/OpzCSxYOjxs)

 ## Installation

 1. Clone the repository: